dalgard/meteor-viewmodel/README.md

 The example below demonstrates the core features of the package.

 Viewmodel declarations may sometimes be omitted altogether – the `{{bind}}` helper automatically creates what it needs, if registered globally (like in the quickstart example).

-Check out the other `/examples` in the repo.

 ```html
 <template name="page">